KDE/kde-builder/doc/chapter_02/building-and-troubleshooting.md

 that module.
 If the file says (at the bottom) that you are missing some packages, try installing the package (including any appropriate -dev packages) before trying to build that module again.
-Make sure that when you run kdesrc-build again to pass the [--reconfigure](#cmdline-reconfigure) option so that kdesrc-build forces the module to check for the missing packages again.
+Make sure that when you run kde-builder again to pass the [--reconfigure](#cmdline-reconfigure) option so that kde-builder forces the module to check for the missing packages again.

 Or, if the error appears to be a build error (such as a syntax error,